 Voracity users can combine: IRI Fast Extract (FACT) for VLDBs and state-of-the-art data connectors to legacy and modern sources; the multi-threaded, single-pass CoSort transformation and reporting engine; and, pipe results to multiple targets at once, including ODBC and BI/analytic targets, plus DB load utilities (in pre-sorted, flat-file format).

 Did you know that, on average and in volume, CoSort transforms 6X faster than the leading ETL tool, 10X faster than SQL, and 12X faster than BI tools?
-And soon, Voracity users will be able to choose seamlessly among MapReduce, Spark, Storm, or Tez data transformation engines in the same GUI.
+And soon, Voracity users will be able to choose seamlessly among MapReduce 2, Spark, Spark Stream, Storm, or Tez data transformation (and masking) engines in the same GUI.

 Voracity uses a simple, open 4GL metadata and familiar Eclipse GUI for everything, and includes more job design methods than any other tool.